never00rei/ProjectAthena/README.md

 **_What can Athena currently do?_**

-Currently Athena can greet you, responding to direct messages or just listening in for keywords or service names in channels.
+Currently Athena can greet you, responding to direct messages or just listening in channels.
+Athena can also mock a line graph between dates and reply with a PNG image.

 **_What is planned for Athena?_**
 + Slack based management of services: creating links to services, updating links to services, updating service SLAs and amending user based permissions.